Close Menu

 Elected in 1966 as the youngest mayor in Whitby’s history, he was a true community builder whose legacy will be felt in Whitby for generations to come.

-During his decade as mayor, Newman helped shape the Whitby we know today – championing amalgamation between Town and Township of Whitby while laying groundwork for Regional Municipality of Durham.
+During his decade as mayor, Newman helped shape the Whitby we know today – championing the amalgamation of the Town and Township of Whitby and helping lay the foundation for Regional Municipality of Durham.

-He understood how crucial it is to invest in infrastructure supporting growth; advocating projects like Iroquois Park Sports Centre while helping establish J. O. Ruddy General Hospital (now Lakeridge Health Whitby) alongside Whitby Arts Inc. (now Station Gallery).
+He recognized how important it is to invest in infrastructure that supports growth within our town; advocating for projects like Iroquois Park Sports Centre while assisting with establishing J. O. Ruddy General Hospital (now Lakeridge Health Whitby) alongside supporting arts through what is now Station Gallery).

-Flags at Town Hall have been lowered to half mast; furthermore a memorial book will be available at Town Hall lobby where people can share their condolences.
+Flags outside Town Hall have been lowered to half-mast; moreover there will be a memorial book available inside Town Hall’s lobby so people can express their condolences should they wish to do so!

 Photos courtesy of Diedre Newman and Town of Whitby

-If you have found a spelling error, please notify us by selecting that text and pressing Ctrl+Enter.
+If you have found a spelling error please notify us by selecting that text then pressing Ctrl+Enter!

 Source link